 - Keep a fire extinguisher readily available.
 Having an extinguisher nearby is important, but you also need to have the correct type of extinguisher and know how to properly use it.

 - Never throw hot grease in the garbage as it can ignite combustible materials.
 Be sure to let grease cool and dispose of it in an old can, such as a metal coffee can.

-- Do not store food in your oven.
+- Do not store food or other items in your oven.
 It can be easy to forget there is an item in your oven, and this could catch fire while preheating.

 By exercising caution at all times in your kitchen, you can help reduce the risk of a kitchen fire.
 But if a fire does flare up, you need to be prepared.

 - Your safety should always come first.
 If you are unsure about whether it is safe to fight the fire, leave the scene, call 911 for help, and let the fire department control the fire.